-Variables

-A number of variables are provided for convenience in the Exec.

-IL:IT

-Whenever an event is completed, the global value of the variable IT is reset to the event's value.
-For example,

-Exec 3 (XCL) 3/41> (sqrt 2) 1.4142135 3/43> (sqrt il:it) 1.1892071 3/44>

-Following a ?? command, IL:IT is set to the value of the last event printed.
+SEE &REST FILES

+Prints the contents of FILES in the Exec window, showing comments.

+TIME FORM &KEY REP EAT &ENVIRONMENT ENV [Exec command] Times the evaluation of FORM in the lexical environment ENV , repeating REPEAT number of times.
+Information is displayed in the Exec window.
+TY &REST FILES [Exec command] Exactly like the TYPE Exec command.
+TYPE &REST FILES [Exec command] THE GREET FIELD Prints the contents of FILES in the Exec window, hiding comments.
+Variables A number of variables are provided for convenience in the Exec.
+IL:IT [Variable] Whenever an event is completed, the global value of the variable IT is reset to the event's value.
+For example, 312> (SQRT 2) 1.
+414214 313> (SQRT IL:IT) 1.189207 Following a ?? command, IL:IT is set to the value of the last event printed.
 The inspector has an option for setting the variable IL:IT to the current selection or inspected object, as well.
 The variable IL:IT is global, and is shared among all Execs.
 IL:IT is a convenient mechanism for passing values from one process to another.

-Note: IT is in the Interlisp package and these examples are intended for an Exec whose PACKAGE is set to XCL-USER.
-Thus, IT must be package qualified (the IL:).
+Note: IT is in the INTERLISP package and these examples are intended for an Exec whose PACKAGE is set to XCL-USER .
+Thus, IT must be package qualified (the IL :).
 The following variables are maintained independently by each Exec.
-(When a new Exec is started, the initial values are NIL, or, for a nested Exec, the value for the "parent" Exec.
+(When a new Exec is started, the initial values are NIL , or, for a nested Exec, the value for the "parent" Exec.
 However, events executed under a nested Exec will not affect the parent values.)

-CL:- [Variable]

-CL:+ [Variable]

-CL:++ [Variable]

-CL:+++ [Variable]

-While a form is being evaluated by the Exec, the variable CL: - is bound to the form, CL: + is bound to the previous form, CL: ++ the one before, etc. If the input is in apply-format rather than eval-format, the value of the respective variable is just the function name.
+CL:- [Variable] CL:+ [Variable] CL:++ [Variable] CL:+++ [Variable] While a form is being evaluated by the Exec, the variable - is bound to the form, CL:+ is bound to the previous form, CL:++ the one before, etc. If the input is in apply-format rather than eval-format, the value of the respective variable is just the function name.

 CL: [Variable]

 CL: [Variable]

 CL: [Variable]

 While a form is being evaluated by the Exec, the variable CL: is bound to the (first) value returned by the last event, CL: to the event before that, etc. The variable CL: differs from IT in that IT is global while each separate Exec maintains its own copy of CL:, CL: and CL:.
-In addition, the history commands change IT, but only inputs that are retained on the history list can change CL:.
+In addition, the history commands change IT, but only inputs which are retained on the history list can change CL:.

 CL:/ [Variable]

 CL:// [Variable]

 CL:/// [Variable]

-While a form is being evaluated by an Exec, the variable CL:/ is bound to a list of the results of the last event in that Exec, CL:// to the values of the event before that, etc.
+While a form is being evaluated by an Exec, the variable CL:// is bound to a list of the results of the last event in that Exec, CL:// to the values of the event before that, etc.

-Fonts in the Exec
+Fonts in the e Exec

 The Exec can use different fonts for displaying the prompt, user's input, intermediate printout, and the values returned by evaluation.
 The following variables control the Exec's font use:

-[Variable]
+PROMPTFONT [Variable]

+Font used for printing the event prompt.

-[Variable]
+INPUTFONT [Variable]

+Font used for echoing user's type-in.

-[Variable]
+PRINTOUTFONT [Variable]

-mmand or evaluation
+Font used for any intermediate printing caused by execution of a command or evaluation of a form.
+Initially the same as DEFAULTFONT .

-[Variable]
+VALUEFONT [Variable]

-Initially the same as
+Font used to print the values returned by evaluation of a form.
+Initially the same as DEFAULTFONT .

-Modifying an Exec
+Changing tl he Exec

-(CHANGESLICE N HISTORY -)
+(CHANGESLICE N HISTO ORY-) [Function]

+Changes the time-slice of the history list HISTORY to N. If NIL,

-Changes the maximum number of events saved on the history list HISTORY to N. If NIL, HISTORY defaults to the top level history LISPXHISTORY.
+Changes the time-slice of the history list HISTORY to N. If NIL, HISTORY defaults to the top level history LISPXHISTORY.